sanjitmathew/TutDjango/README.md

 ## TutDjango
+### Virtual Environment
--create folder in cmd and type 'virtualenv .' in cmd to create virtual environment
+- create folder in cmd and type 'virtualenv .' in cmd to create virtual environment

-<br>-to activate virtual environment run 'Scripts/activate'
+- to activate virtual environment run 'Scripts/activate'
+### Django Project
+- first use migrate alone to build database

+-